Keyboard shortcuts

 4. Implement the ParkSpace private wait/wake path from Park Authority after the scheduler can block and wake individual threads, then run 4.5.5 blocked/resume measurements before declaring the park ABI stable.
 Done 2026-04-25.

-The first implementation smoke should create two threads in one process, prove they share the address space and CapSet, prove each has an independent FS base, join one thread from another, then let the last thread exit the process.
-The existing make run-spawn path should keep covering runtime-fs-base and single-thread-runtime so regressions in the pre-thread runtime contract stay visible. make run-measure additionally records the private ParkSpace blocked/resume timings and proves process exit with a parked park waiter.
+The thread-lifecycle proof creates multiple threads in one process, proves they share the address space and CapSet, proves each has an independent FS base, rejects invalid join cases, joins one thread from another, and lets the last thread exit the process.
+The existing make run-spawn path keeps covering runtime-fs-base and single-thread-runtime so regressions in the pre-thread runtime contract stay visible. make run-measure additionally records the private ParkSpace blocked/resume timings and proves process exit with a parked park waiter.
+Phase D fairness/Interactive/weight-change smokes (make run-thread-fairness, make run-thread-fairness-interactive, make run-thread-fairness-weight-change) exercise the SchedulingPolicyCap caller-thread-bound surface; the thread-scale proof carries the recorded WFQ scaling evidence.
+The recorded 1-to-2 work/total speedup gate is the host-enforced Phase D acceptance criterion; the 1-to-4 row remains a manually accepted diagnostic.
+Safe runtime park wrappers and a focused SchedulingContext budget/donation/notification smoke remain future capos-rt and harness work.